 But Banham was whistled for traveling and an offensive foul on back-to-back possessions with 1:09 left, then missed a potential tying 3 with 13 seconds to go in a 64-59 loss in Happy Valley.

 "Critical plays and critical calls at the end, that was the only difference," Gophers coach Pam Borton said.

-Even 23 turnovers couldn't keep the Gophers from nearly pulling off an upset in one of the toughest venues in the Big Ten.
-Penn State hasn't lost at the Jordan Center in more than year.
+Even 23 turnovers couldn't keep the Gophers from staying competitive all night at the Jordan Center, where Penn State hasn't lost a game in more than a year.